alexphilipjames/devops-interview-prep/README.md

 > **✅ Output:** Polished behavioral responses, consolidated knowledge, experience under simulated pressure, logistical readiness, and a calm, prepared mindset.

 ---

+## Other Important Tasks

+### 📌 Understand ATS (Applicant Tracking System)

+Most companies use an **ATS (Applicant Tracking System)** to scan resumes before a human sees them.
+If your resume doesn’t have the right keywords, it may never reach the recruiter.

+**How to make your resume ATS-friendly:**
+- Use **simple formatting** (no tables or columns).
+- Save it as a **.docx or PDF** (unless the company asks for something else).
+- Include **keywords** from the job description (e.g., Kubernetes, CI/CD, Terraform).
+- Avoid fancy designs, logos, or images.

+---

+### 🛠️ Helpful Tools for Resume Building

+1. [Resumake](https://resumake.io/) – Free and simple resume builder.
+2. [Standard Resume](https://standardresume.co/) – Clean, professional templates that work well with ATS.
+3. [Jobscan](https://www.jobscan.co/) – Compare your resume with a job description.
+Shows how well your resume matches.
+4. [Novoresume](https://novoresume.com/) – ATS-friendly templates with tips.
+5. [Zety](https://zety.com/resume-builder) – Easy tool with customization and guidance.

+---

+### ✅ What to Include in Your DevOps Resume

+- **Title**: “DevOps Engineer” or the role you're applying for.
+- **Summary**: 2–3 lines about your experience and skills.
+- **Skills**: Mention key DevOps tools (Docker, Jenkins, AWS, Kubernetes, etc.).
+- **Projects**: Briefly describe projects with outcomes.
+- **Certifications**: Add your CKA, AWS, or other DevOps-related certs.
+- **Experience**: Focus on what you built, automated, or improved.
+- **Links**: Add GitHub, LinkedIn, or portfolio if available.

 🎉 **Good luck with your interview!
 You've got this!** 🎉